stevenzhang070302/reinforcement-trading/README.md

 # **AI Trading Agent**

 A simple AI trading agent using Alpaca Markets and Reinforcement Learning (RL).
 The agent is designed to make trading decisions based on market data, leveraging advanced algorithms and innovative methodologies to improve profitability and robustness.
+Recently, I saw a XiaoHongShu post on how he was able to use Reinforcement Learning to make profitable trades going from 90k to 110kish in portfolio value.
+That reignited my interest in Algorithmic Trading or AI Trading so here we are trying this project.

 ---